Aditya0404/sysmonitor/README.md

 It will ask for the ip of the server which you will find in the output section of CloudFormation:
 <image>

+After Running the client, you can go to the URL for server and see the logs there.
+Before that, you need to create an index pattern with the name "serverlog" for the first time on kibana:
+Final Output:

+img